daymxn/rbxts-expect/wiki/docs/api/expect.getproxyparent.md

 ## getProxyParent() function

-Safely gets the [parent](./expect.proxyinstance._proxy_parent.md) of a proxy, without trigger any metamethods.
+Safely gets the [parent](./expect.proxyinstance._proxy_parent.md) of a proxy, without triggering any metamethods.

 **Signature:**